tasneemhesham/Insurance-Outcome-Prediction-Linear-Regression/README.md

 - **Age**: The age of the individual.
 - **Insurance Cost**: The insurance premium or cost for the individual.

-The dataset is stored in a CSV file, `insurance_data.csv`, with columns for Age and Insurance Cost.
+The dataset is stored in a CSV file, `insurance.csv`, with columns for Age and Insurance Cost.

 ## Features
 - **Linear Regression Model**: A simple linear regression model that predicts insurance costs based on age.